Undergraduate Degrees with Distinction and Degrees with Honors: Twin Cities, Crookston, Morris, Rochester

 - To graduate "with distinction," a student must have a cumulative grade point average of 3.750 or higher at the time the student graduates.
 To graduate "with high distinction," a student must have a cumulative grade point average of 3.900 or higher.

-- The grade point average alone will be used in determining the granting of degrees "with distinction" or "with high distinction."
+- The grade point average is the sole determinant of the granting of degrees "with distinction" or "with high distinction."
 Campuses may choose to offer only degrees "with distinction" or only degrees "with high distinction," but in either case they would be subject to section 2(b) of this policy.

 3. Degrees with honors and campus honors programs